Xwinner7/cse15l-lab-reports/lab3.md

      technical/plos/journal.pbio.0020113.txt
      ```
      - The `-r` that means "recursive" before the `-l` means it would allow the `grep` command to search to not only the files in the specified path but all the dictories and files.
-     - As it lists the name of the files quickly with the indicated specified word, it makes it efficient in searching for the files that are interested in.
+     - `grep -l` lists out the name of the files quickly with the indicated specified word contained inside the file, it makes it efficient in searching for the files that are interested in.
 Without showing the actual lines that contains the word, it shows the file name that contains the content of interest.

 **Option 3**
 * -o, --only-matching: prints only the matching part of the lines that are searching for